Yachtmaster Ocean Theory and Passage combines the RYA Yachtmaster Ocean Theory course with an exhilarating Pacific Ocean passage.

-The passage prepares experienced skippers for the prestigious RYA Yachtmaster Ocean certificate of competence and the MCA Master of Yachts 200gt Unrestricted Certificate of Competence.
-If you would like to skipper a commercially operated yacht under 24m across the Atlantic Ocean then you need to qualify as a Yachtmaster Ocean
+The passage prepares experienced skippers for the prestigious RYA Yachtmaster Ocean Certificate of Competence and the MCA Master of Yachts 200gt Unrestricted Certificate of Competence.
+If you want to skipper a commercially operated yacht under 24m across the Atlantic Ocean, you need to qualify as a Yachtmaster Ocean.

-The course is also suited to individuals who are looking to further their knowledge in Ocean sailing or are thinking of crossing an ocean for the first time and would like to learn more
+The course is also suited to individuals looking to further their knowledge in Ocean sailing or are thinking of crossing an ocean for the first time and would like to learn more.

-The programme begins with the RYA Yachmaster Ocean Shorebased theory course, where you learn the art of fixing your position using a Sextant.
-You will also learn about Ocean weather patterns, long-distance passage planning, and safety, as well as twenty-first-century methods of navigation from one of our Ocean Instructors
+The programme begins with the RYA Yachtmaster Ocean Shore-based theory course, where you learn how to fix your position using a Sextant.
+You will also learn about Ocean weather patterns, long-distance passage planning, safety, and twenty-first-century navigation methods from one of our Ocean Instructors.

-You then set sail onboard Arctos for a 600 mile plus passage across the Tasman Sea.
+You then set sail onboard Arctos for a 600-mile-plus passage across the Tasman Sea.
 Arctos is a 55′ Ocean going yacht, built to go around the world a great platform to learn from.
-During the passage you will put into the theory and using the Sextant learn how to fix your position using the sun, moon, and stars.
-On top of celestial navigation you will cover watch keeping and the crew management skills needed to undertake an extended ocean voyage.
+You will become familiar with the Sextant to fix your position using the sun, moon, and stars.
+On top of celestial navigation, you will cover watchkeeping and the crew management skills needed to undertake an extended ocean voyage.

-Each of our Ocean courses will follow a slightly different route, depending on the time of year.
+Each Ocean course follows a slightly different route, depending on the time of year.

-Our December start date begins with your Yachtmaster Ocean theory, followed by a three-week break over Christmas before flying to Hobart, Tasmania where you start your Ocean passage.
-You will sail from Hobart to the Lord Howe Island, then back to Sydney
+Our December start date begins with your Yachtmaster Ocean theory, followed by a three-week break over Christmas before flying to Hobart, Tasmania, where you start your Ocean passage.
+You will sail from Hobart to Lord Howe Island, then back to Sydney.

-Choose the April start date and your Ocean theory is followed by the two week Ocean passage.
-You will leave Sydney, sail down the coast to Eden, then over to Lord Howe Island before returning to Sydney
+Our April start date, the two-week Ocean passage follows your Ocean theory.
+You will leave Sydney, sail down the coast to Eden, then over to Lord Howe Island before returning to Sydney.

 Both course options are subject to weather and may have to be adapted to suit.